 - missing person alerts

 - emergency evacuations

 - hazardous materials events

-This system is employed by emergency management officials from the Town of Newton as well as the County of Sussex.
+This system is employed by emergency officials from the Town of Newton.

 The Emergency Alert System (EAS) is a national public warning system that requires broadcasters, satellite digital audio service and direct broadcast satellite providers, cable television systems, and wireless cable systems to provide the President with a communications capability to address the American people within 10 minutes during a national emergency.
 The EAS broadcasts messages regarding:

 - Extreme weather, and other threatening emergencies in your area